rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters.md

 ### IPv6 Address Requirements

-Rancher supports clusters configured with single-stack IPv4, single-stack IPv6, or dual-stack networking.
+Rancher supports clusters configured with IPv4-only, IPv6-only, or dual-stack networking.

 Each node must be provisioned with at least one valid IPv4 address, one IPv6 address, or both, according to the cluster networking configuration.